Kirosana15/moodup-recipes-backend/README.md

 ## Environmental variables

-If you need to edit some default variables you can enter them in `/.env` file
+To set up environmental variables create `.env` file.
+Example values are in a file `example.env`.

+## Documentation

+Swagger docs are available in `\docs` endpoint.